 Frequently Asked Questions

-General Questions ➤
+General Questions

 The Shakespeare Association of America (SAA) is a non-profit professional organization for the advanced academic study of William Shakespeare’s plays and poems, his cultural and theatrical contexts, and the many roles these have played in world culture.
 The SAA is a member of the American Council of Learned Societies.
-Click About from the main menu above to find out more about the purpose of the SAA.
+Click About from the main menu above to find out more about the SAA.

 The SAA was founded in 1972.
 Click Archives from the main menu above to learn more about the history of the SAA.